Pranav-V-20/BlackPhisher/README.md

 #Usage
 ---
--Launch BlackPhisher by running the script.
+- Launch BlackPhisher by running the script.

--Select a phishing template from the menu.
+- Select a phishing template from the menu.

--Choose a tunneling option.
+- Choose a tunneling option.

--Share the generated link with the target only in authorized environment.
+- Share the generated link with the target only in authorized environment.

 #Contributing